fenago/puppet-course/quickstart/md/Lab_6.md

 data files.
 Conventionally, this is in a `data/` subdirectory of the Puppet manifest directory, but you can change this if you need to.

-#### Note

-Large organizations may find it useful to manage Hiera data files separately to Puppet code, perhaps in a separate Git repo (for example, you might want to give certain people permission to edit Hiera data, but not Puppet manifests).

-The `hierarchy` section is also interesting.
-This tells Hiera which files to read for its data and in which order.
-In the example only `Common defaults` is defined, telling Hiera to look for data in a file called `common.yaml`.
-We\'ll see later in this lab what else you can do with the `hierarchy` section.